To Create Better Company OKRs, Follow Jeff Bezos’ Advice

 Client: We have included this Key Result at the company level: Sell 30 million through partners.
 That is 30% of our revenue target for the year.

 Me: Really?
 How much did you sell through channels last year?

 Client: Zero.
 We have never used partners before.

 Me: Why do you want to bet such large part of your revenue target on a non-validated idea?
 We need to test it first.
-Include it in as a Tactical OKR for Q1 to see if you can find partners that generate revenue.
+Let’s include it as a team-level KR for Q1 to see if you can find partners that generate revenue.
 If it works, you can put more resources into it.

 Client: Ok.
 Let’s keep our options open.

 A good strategy is a blend of commitment – to give you focus – and flexibility.
 Although OKR will not help you formulate your strategy, different OKR Cycles can help you separate the components with stronger evidence from the more uncertain ones.